cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 In CloudNativePG you can fence:

-- a specific instance
+- A specific instance
-- a list of instances
+- A list of instances
-- an entire Postgres `Cluster`
+- An entire Postgres cluster

-Fencing is controlled through the content of the `cnpg.io/fencedInstances` annotation, which expects a JSON formatted list of instance names.
+Fencing is controlled through the content of the `cnpg.io/fencedInstances` annotation, which expects a JSON-formatted list of instance names.
 If the annotation is set to `'["*"]'`, a singleton list with a wildcard, the whole cluster is fenced.
-If the annotation is set to an empty JSON list, the operator behaves as if the annotation was not set.
+If the annotation is set to an empty JSON list, the operator behaves as if the annotation weren't set.

 For example:

-- `cnpg.io/fencedInstances: '["cluster-example-1"]'` will fence just
+- `cnpg.io/fencedInstances: '["cluster-example-1"]'` fences just
-  the `cluster-example-1` instance
+  the `cluster-example-1` instance.

 - `cnpg.io/fencedInstances: '["cluster-example-1","cluster-example-2"]'`
-  will fence the `cluster-example-1` and `cluster-example-2` instances
+  fences the `cluster-example-1` and `cluster-example-2` instances.

-- `cnpg.io/fencedInstances: '["*"]'` will fence every instance in
+- `cnpg.io/fencedInstances: '["*"]'` fences every instance in
   the cluster.

-The annotation can be manually set on the Kubernetes object, for example via the `kubectl annotate` command, or in a transparent way using the `kubectl cnpg fencing on` subcommand:
+You can set the annotation on the Kubernetes object manually, for example, by using the `kubectl annotate` command.
+Or, you can set it in a transparent way using the `kubectl cnpg fencing on` subcommand:

 ```shell